Free and Fast Shipping Free & Fast Shipping

 What is a Transfer Switch?

 A transfer switch plays a critical role in energy management, ensuring a smooth and secure transition between the backup generator and the main power source.
 Its main function is to ensure that both the generator and the utility power are not connected to a building simultaneously to avoid potential hazards.
+When considering generator interlock vs transfer switch, a generator interlock is a simpler and often less expensive option, but a transfer switch provides a more reliable and safer solution for managing backup power during outages.

 Transfer switches are available in various configurations to accommodate different power capacities and installation requirements.
 They can be integrated into larger electrical systems and often offer more flexibility for future expansion or upgrades.
 Interlock kits may have limitations in terms of compatibility with certain electrical panels or generator setups.